ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This is the unique identifier of the asset schema or asset profile which defines the class or type of asset in question.
 The asset profile is relevant from a regulatory perspective.

 In some cases the profile identifier may be needed by the receiver gateway at the destination network in order to evaluate whether the asset is permitted to enter the destination network.

+The default format of the asset profile identifier is JSON, with base64 encoding.

 The formal specification of asset profiles and their identification is outside the scope of this document.